denim-bluu/FaceAgePredictor/README.md

 ## Overview

-This project is a comprehensive system for detecting faces in images and videos and predicting the age of the detected faces using deep learning models.
+This project is a simple system for detecting faces in images and videos and predicting the age of the detected faces using deep learning models.
 It includes functionalities for data preparation, model training and evaluation, and inference from images and videos.
-The project is structured to facilitate ease of use, scalability, and maintainability.

 ## Table of Contents